-In 1798, Egypt was under the weak rule of the Ottoman Empire, but was also occupied by the French forces under the control of Napoleon Bonaparte himself who destroyed the Mamluk rulers on the battlefield but in 1801 the French forces had to withdraw which left a vacuum which Muhammad Ali seized the chance and was appointed the ottoman (wali) governor of Egypt to take control of the Ottoman army to re-occupy the province but he had other plans.
-He used his support of the general public and the religious establishment to work on taking more control and charger of the country and to eliminate the Mamluks who controlled Egypt for more than 600 years.
+In 1798, Egypt was under the weak leadership of the Ottoman Empire but was also occupied by the French forces under the control of Napoleon Bonaparte himself who destroyed the Mamluk rulers on the battlefield but in 1801 the French forces had to withdraw which left a vacuum which gave Muhammad Ali the chance to seize the moment appointed himself the ottoman "Wali" governor of Egypt to take control of the Ottoman army to re-occupy the province but he had other plans.
+He used his support of the general public and the religious establishment to work on taking more control and charge of the country and to eliminate the Mamluks who controlled Egypt for more than 600 years.

-He launched an industrial age in Egypt as he built factories to produce sugar, glass, and textile that competes with the European product, and ships, weapons for the new army and navy.
-There was also a dark side to his master plan as he added excessive taxation to pay for all his expensive projects which led him to lost a great deal of his public support as his over control on the agriculture, sector his monopolization of trade led to a bad relationship with Britain which saw Egypt as a threat.
-He also tried to expand his empire by invading Syria in 1831, which all the great forces of Britain, France, and Russia.
-Muhammad Ali had no choose put to sign the 1841 treat, which commands Muhammad Ali to be stripped of all the conquered territory except Sudan but in return granted the hereditary governorship of Egypt for life.
+He launched an industrial age in Egypt as he built factories to produce sugar, glass, and textile that competed with the European product, and build ships, weapons for the new army, and navy.
+There was also a dark side to his master plan as he added excessive taxation to pay for all his expensive projects which led him to lose a great deal of his public support.
+His over-control of agriculture expanded his monopolization of world trade which led to a bad relationship and exchange with Britain which saw Egypt as a threat to their economical influence.
+He also tried to expand his empire by invading Syria in 1831 but was stopped by the great forces of Britain, France, and Russia.
+Muhammad Ali had no choice but to sign the 1841 treaty, which commands Muhammad Ali to be stripped of all the conquered territory except Sudan but in return granted the hereditary governorship of Egypt for life.